Currently you will need a pet passport to travel abroad with your pet.

 You will also need to follow pet travel requirements for each country you are travelling to and from, which may change by Britain leaving the EU.
 We’ll keep you up to date on Brexit pet travel news.

 The current procedure to issue pet passports is as follows:

 - Dogs, cats and ferrets need a microchip to identify them.

-Coming back into the UK is also very simple from most EU countries.
-Dogs will need a vet check and a tapeworm treatment 1-5 days before coming back into the UK (cats can just re-enter).
+Coming back into the UK dogs will need a vet check and a tapeworm treatment 1-5 days before arrival (cats can just re-enter).

 We work very closely with PetAir UK for any overseas exports or imports.

 Can I take my cat abroad?
 Yes, cats can travel abroad with the right pre-trip veterinary care and documentation.

 How much does it cost to take my pet on holiday?
 Ask our friendly team for advice and costs of pet passports and the pet rabies vaccine cost.

 Do I need a pet passport for Ireland?
 Ireland trips require an EU pet passport.